eBay Scams: Unveiling the Dark Side of eBay

 It is therefore critical to be aware of warning signs of eBay scams:

-• Limited or no communication outside of eBay’s platform. eBay has a messaging system that allows buyers and sellers to communicate with each other.
-If a seller or buyer asks you to communicate with them outside of eBay, it is likely a scam.
+- Limited or no communication outside of eBay’s platform. eBay has a messaging system that allows buyers and sellers to communicate.
+It is likely a scam if a seller or buyer asks you to communicate with them outside of eBay.

 Tips to Avoid eBay Scams

-• Do your research before you buy anything.
+- Do your research before you buy anything.
 Read the seller’s feedback and check the item’s description carefully.
 Make sure the pictures of the product are clear and high-quality.
 Be wary of listings that have very few pictures or no pictures at all.
 Verify listings and products through multiple sources.
 Do a Google search for the product you’re interested in.
 Look for sellers with a good feedback rating and check the seller’s shipping and return policies.
-Be wary of sellers who have recently created their accounts and avoid sellers who ask you to communicate with them outside of eBay.
+Be wary of sellers who have recently created their accounts, and avoid sellers who ask you to communicate with them outside of eBay.

-• Never give out your personal information to someone you don’t know.
+- Never give out your personal information to someone you don’t know.
 Be wary of sellers who ask for personal information.
 Scammers may ask you for your credit card number, Social Security number, home address, or other personal information.
-Do not give out this information to anyone you do not know and trust.
+Do not give this information to anyone you do not know and trust.

 For eBay sellers